numba/numba/docs/source/extending/overloading-guide.rst

   Once you have written the function implementation, you can easily use ``overload_method`` and reuse it, for example for the ``repeat`` function/method.
-  Just be sure to check that Numpy doesn't diverge in the implementations of it's function/method.
+  Just be sure to check that NumPy doesn't diverge in the implementations of it's function/method.

   .. code:: python